Download the Theft Prevention and Recovery overview

 - Keep an updated list of all personal property that have serial numbers, especially your personal electronics and bicycles.
 Please note the MAC addresses on any technology that has access to the internet.
 This information may help detectives with their investigation.

-- Download the “Find my iPhone” (works for Macs and iPods as well) app.
+- Download the “Find my iPhone” (works for Mac laptops as well) app.

 - Register your bicycle with HUPD's Bicycle Registration Form